CharlesCara/DatastreamDSWS2R/README.md

 ## CRAN
 Thank you to @mbannert for his work making the package ready to be released on CRAN.

+## Update 1.6.1
+Added handling of composite datatypes which return multiple values.

 ## Update 1.5.1
-With this update we have switched from using the RCurl/rjson to using the httr/jsonlite packages for communicating with the Datastream server
+With this update we have switched from using the RCurl/rjson to using the httr/jsonlite packages for communicating with the Datastream server.

 ## Dattastream DWE
 In addition, this package has been built to be largely backwards compatible with